-As you can see, you don't have to get a smart thermostat to decrease your energy bill.
-All you need is a programmable thermostat, but it's essential to know that any savings may come at the cost of your comfort and convenience.
+As you can see, you don’t have to get a smart thermostat to save on your energy bill.
+All you need is a programmable thermostat, but it’s important to note that any savings may come at the expense of your comfort and convenience.

 - 10-12% on your heating bill

 - 15% on your cooling bill